 The British infantry wore red waist-length jackets, grey trousers, and stovepipe shakos.
 Fusilier regiments wore bearskin caps.
 The two rifle regiments wore dark green jackets and trousers.

 Highland regiments wore the kilt with red tunics and black ostrich feather caps.

-British heavy cavalry (dragoon guards and dragoons) wore red jackets and ‘Roman’ style helmets with horse hair plumes.
+British heavy cavalry (dragoon guards and dragoons) wore red jackets and black cocked hats.
+The change in uniform brought in during 1812 saw the British heavy cavalry adopt ‘Roman’ style helmets with horse hair plumes.

-The British light cavalry was increasingly adopting hussar uniforms, with some regiments changing their titles from ‘light dragoons’ to ‘hussars’.
+From 1812, the British light cavalry increasingly adopted hussar uniforms, with some regiments changing their title from ‘light dragoons’ to ‘hussars’.

-The King’s German Legion (KGL) was the Hanoverian army in exile.
+The King’s German Legion (KGL) was formed largely from the old disbanded Hanoverian army.
 The KGL owed its allegiance to King George III of Great Britain, as the Elector of Hanover, and fought with the British army.
 The KGL comprised both cavalry and infantry regiments.
-KGL uniforms mirrored the British.
+KGL uniforms followed the British.

 The Portuguese army uniforms increasingly during the Peninsular War reflected British styles.
 The Portuguese line infantry wore blue uniforms, while the Caçadores light infantry regiments wore green.

 The Spanish army essentially was without uniforms, existing as it did in a country dominated by the French.
 Where formal uniforms could be obtained, they were white.

 The French army wore a variety of uniforms.
 The basic infantry uniform was dark blue.